mlhartme/stool/main/documentation.md

 * **committed**
   `true` if users have to commit source changes before Stool allows them to start the stage.
 Type boolean.
 * **defaults**
   Default values for stage properties.
-Keys are stage url prefixe, values are maps of property name/values to set for a new stage with a matching url.
+Keys are stage origin prefixe, values are maps of property name/values to set for a new stage with a matching origin.
 Type map.
 * **diskMin**
   Minimum mb free space.
 If less space is available on the target partition, Stool refuses to create new stages.
 Type number.
 * **downloadTomcat**